dulalsaurab/dulalsaurab.github.io_old/_posts/2018-03-14-octree-construction-and-nns.md

 *left_top_front, left_top_back, left_down_front, left_down_back, right_top_front, right_top_back,
 right_down_front, right_down_back*.
 Suppose the length of the parent cube is *“l”* and the cube with its vertex are taken from the above figure.
-Below case if for the cube being at the origin but for the actual practice *Xmix, Ymin* ,and *Zmin* is added to the origin.
+Below case if for the cube being at the origin but for the actual practice *Xmix, Ymin* , *Zmin* is added to the origin.
 Now the minimum and maximum coordinate of the child cube can be obtain as follow
 ```left_top_front = (m6, m5) = ((0, l/2, 0), (l/2.l, l/2))```
 ```left_top_back = (m13, m3) = ((0, l/2, l/2), (l/2.l, l))```